-Throwing a New Year’s Eve party might seem daunting since multiple powerhouse holidays come before it in quick succession.
-But it doesn’t have to be.
-With a bit of planning, you and your guests will be celebrating until the clock strikes midnight (and beyond).
+Planning might seem daunting since multiple powerhouse holidays come before it in quick succession, but it doesn't have to be.
+With a bit of prep, you and your guests will be celebrating until the clock strikes midnight (and beyond).
+Keep reading to see fun, low-stress New Year's Eve party ideas for all ages and occasions.

 Pick the Appropriate Theme

-• Your personality.
-Are you low-key or larger-than-life?
+• Your personality: Are you low-key or larger-than-life?

-• Your goals.
-Do you want a casual get-together or something more upscale?
+• Your goals: Do you want a casual get-together or something more upscale?

-• Your guests.
-How old are they, and what are their interests?
+• Your guests: How old are they, and what are their interests?

-• Your lifestyle.
-Are you a bachelor in the city or live in the suburbs with family?
+• Your lifestyle: Are you a bachelor in the city or live in the suburbs with family?

-• Your space.
-Are you working with a roomy deck or a petite patio?
+• Your space: Are you working with a roomy deck or a petite patio?

 Kids’ Campout